boschresearch/sepMultiphaseFoam/README.md

 # Fast Evaporation Simulation in Gaps (FESIG)  <!-- omit in toc -->

-This branch contains the implementations and test cases studied in the paper "A Novel Simulation Approach for Evaporation Processes in Small Gaps of Industrial Applications" (Publication on [Elsevier](), Preprint on [ArXiV]()).
+This branch contains the implementations and test cases studied in the paper "A Novel Simulation Approach for Evaporation Processes in Small Gaps of Industrial Applications" (Publication on [Elsevier](), Preprint on [ArXiV](https://arxiv.org/pdf/2501.09337)).

+<span style="color:red">**under construction**</span>
+The code is currently under revision and is uploaded asap.

 ## Table of Contents  <!-- omit in toc -->